preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 .. image:: user-management-types-auth.png

 + **External providers**: If there are more than one provider, make sure to select the correct one.
-+ **Onboarding**: Set the expirt time for the one-time link and add the URL to the onboardring page, if needed.
++ **Onboarding**: Set the expiration time for the one-time link and add the URL to the onboardring page, if needed.
-+ **Built-in**: Select the the authentication you want to use for this user type and expand the option for more options, see below.
++ **Built-in**: Select the authentication you want to use for this user type and expand the option for more options, see below.
 + **Refresh token expiration**: (A description will be added soon).
 + **INVALIDATE ALL USER TOKENS**: When permissions for Omnia has been changed, users needs to log out and log in for the changes to take effect.
 You can click this button to force a log out from Omnia for all users.
 Important information on this below.